 Brush the entire crust daisy chain with more beaten egg.
 Place a sheet of parchment over the pie and press into the center.
 Fill the parchment with beans.

 Bake at 375 degrees on the middle shelf of the oven for 20-25 minutes, or until the crust is cooked through.
 Remove from the oven and let cool.
-Remove the beans and parchment paper and fill the crust with desired filling.
+Remove the beans and parchment paper and fill the crust with the desired filling.

 Pie Crust RecipeIngredients